tb0hdan/voiceplay/README.md

 your Linux or on Mac OS X. It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

+## Privacy notice
+**voiceplay** submits its crashlogs to URL specified in `voiceplay/config/config.py` or configuration file using `bugtracker_url` parameter.
+While there's nothing that can compromise your system, be sure to read source code located at `voiceplay/utils/crashlog.py`.
+By using this software you're giving your consent to transmit crash logs for further analysis and software bugfixes.

 ## Installation